A module is

 One runtime.

 Maintained by dForge.
-CRM, HR, Finance, WMS, Pricing, Studio and more.
+CRM, HR, Finance, WMS, Pricing and more.
 Regularly updated, fully supported, guaranteed to compose.

 Specialized industry packs, regional compliance, integration connectors.
 Built by partners and the wider community.
 Same metadata, same runtime.

-Build your own with Studio or YAML metadata.
-Keep them private to your tenant, or publish them across your organization.
+Build your own with AI or hand-author JSON metadata.
+Import from existing databases.
+Keep them private or publish across your organization.

 Browser-based designer.
 Define entities, views, menus, roles, actions, triggers — point, click, validate, publish.
 No CLI, no code files, no deployment pipeline.